Spain

 Overall construction activity

-Price revision in public contracts is still a pending issue in the Spanish Law on Public Sector Contracts.
-It is essential to guarantee the economic re-equilibrium of public contracts in order to cope with the unexpected increases in the prices of energy, materials and wages.
+In relation to the regulatory framework, once again from the CNC must highlight that price revision in public contracts is still a pending issue in the Spanish Law on Public Sector Contracts.
+As already explained in the latest report, it is essential to guarantee the economic re-equilibrium of public contracts in order to cope with the unexpected increases in the prices of energy, materials and wages.
 The fact that in our country companies cannot act by applying appropriate price revision clauses is having a negative impact on their competitiveness, if we compare the situation with other Member States where companies do have mechanisms to address this issue to a greater or lesser degree.
 The absence of price revision and, in addition, the fact that many public contracts are tendered at non-updated prices, have led in recent years to an increase in the number of tenders that do not receive any offer or tenders where there is only a single bidder.
-The CNC continues to call on the Government to adopt an appropriate system of price revision in public contracts.
+The CNC continues to call on the Government to adopt an appropriate system of price revision in public contracts; the current conflict in the Middle East and the subsequent rising the prices of energy and different materials, have made evident the shortcomings of our legislation, which lacks adequate price revision mechanisms.

-In this section dedicated to presenting the panorama of the sector, the issue of housing must be included.
-In our country there is an urgent need to increase the creation of housing.
-The construction of at least 220,000 homes per year would be required in order to respond to the current housing shortage, which could reach a deficit of 2,74 million in 2039 if annual production does not considerably increase.
+In this section dedicated to presenting the panorama of the sector, the issue of housing must be specifically tackled, as it was last year.
+In our country, there is an urgent need to increase the creation of housing.
+The construction of at least 220 000 homes per year would be required to respond to the current housing shortage, which could reach a deficit of 2,74 million in 2039 if annual production does not considerably increase.

-To conclude and regarding forecasts for 2025, recent short-term indicators suggest that Spanish economic activity would continue to grow in 2025 but with the forecast of a gradual slowdown in the growth of activity.
-According to the macroeconomic projections published by the Bank of Spain in March 2024, GDP growth is expected to stand at 2,7% in 2025, 1,9% in 2026 and 1,7% in 2027.
-However, these projections are conditioned by the uncertainty arising from international trade and geopolitical tensions, with a downside risk to economic growth.
-As for the sector, a notable increase in residential construction activity is expected due to the Government's announcements to address the problem of housing shortage, and to a lesser extent in the residential renovation segment; non-residential construction and civil works would register more attenuated growth.
+To conclude and regarding forecasts for 2026, recent short-term indicators suggest that Spanish economic activity would continue to grow in 2026 but with the forecast of a gradual slowdown in the growth of activity.
+According to the macroeconomic projections published by the Bank of Spain in March this year, GDP growth is expected to stand around 2%-2,2% in 2026, and 1,8% in 2027.
+However, these projections are conditioned by the uncertainty arising from international trade and geopolitical tensions.
+As for the sector, a relevant increase in residential construction activity is expected due to Government's commitment to address the problem of housing shortage; non-residential construction would register more attenuated growth and civil engineering works tendering is expected to decrease in comparison with 2025 once contracts funded under the Recovery Resilience Facility-NextGenerationEU have already been awarded.

 Housebuilding

-The number of “visados de dirección de obra” in terms of new dwellings in 2024 stated at 127 721, + 16,7% in comparison with last year.
-Despite this, less than 100 000 new units were built in 2024, insufficient result to respond to housing needs.
-In order to enable the increase of housing offer, it is essential to streamline the transformation and management of land, improve the permitting process, moderate the current taxation burden on housing, promote public-private partnerships to develop projects and guarantee a workable public funding allocation for boosting housing policies.
+The number of “visados de dirección de obra” in terms of new dwellings in 2025 stated at 139 016, +16,7% in comparison with last year.
+Despite this, and as noted in a paragraph above, this trend is insufficient to respond to housing needs.
+In order to enable the increase of housing offer, it is essential to streamline the transformation and management of land, improve the permitting process, reduce considerably the current taxation burden on housing, promote public-private partnerships to develop projects and guarantee a workable public funding allocation for boosting housing policies.
+Recently this year, the Government has approved a new National Housing Plan for the period 2026-2030; therefore, new housebuilding should keep an upward trend in the coming years.

-With regard to the renovation segment, it is worth noting again that the national Recovery and Resilience Plan is allocating around 10% of its budget to an ambitious renovation and urban regeneration plan, where residential renovation, linked to the improvement of energy efficiency, is the main field of action; in 2024 the number of “visados” for this purpose increased by 7% in comparison with 2023, however expectations were higher in the sector.
+With regard to the renovation segment, as explain in the latest report, the national Recovery and Resilience Plan has allocated around 10% of its budget to an ambitious renovation and urban regeneration action, where residential renovation, linked to the improvement of energy efficiency, is one of the priorities.
+In 2026 results should speak.
+The National Housing Plan recently adopted, also includes measures to foster renovation

 Non-residential construction